jewzaam/Bambulabs-Exporter/README.md

 - 5/28/2023 - Added Healthz endpoint
 - 3/31/2023 - Added support for passing env vars to the container instead of the .env file.
 This helps when using a docker-compose file to pass vars OR in a kubernetes manifest to pass the vars.
 More to come on documentation.
-- 3/4/2023 - Added new Metrics ams_humidity, ams_temp, ams_tray_color, ams_bed_temp.
+- 3/4/2023 - Added new Metrics `ams_humidity`, `ams_temp`, `ams_tray_color`, `ams_bed_temp`.
 These include ams number and tray numbers to be dynamic depending on how many AMS's are included.
 Will push new container to dockerhub later today 3/4/23
 - 2/28/2023 - Initial Metrics released.
 Further re-work needed to account for all the useful metrics available.

 ## Future Development